Machine learning techniques in joint default assessment: Modelling dependent defaults

+{We remark that $\rho$ is the correlation among defaults, that is a function of the marginal default probability and the second order moment of the univariate mixing variable.
+Dependence among covariates is captured by the conditional default probabilities, i.e. by the distribution of individual defaults, that is the distribution of $Q$.}

-The distribution $S$ of the number of defaults can be computed in terms of the $\pi_k$'s in the following way (see \cite{frey2001modelling}):
+The unconditional distribution $S$ of the number of defaults can be computed in terms of the $\pi _{k}$s in the following way (see \cite {frey2001modelling}):

-It is evident that the distribution of the number of defaults is entirely determined by the joint distributions of the default indicators.
-This is a consequence of the exchangeability of the vector $\YY$.
-In fact if $\YY$ is exchangeable there is a one to one correspondence between the distribution of the number of defaults and the joint distribution of defaults (\cite{fontana2021model}).
+It is entirely determined by the joint distributions of the default indicators.
+This is a consequence of the exchangeability of the vector $ \boldsymbol{Y}$.
+In fact if $\boldsymbol{Y}$ is exchangeable there is a one to one correspondence between the distribution of the number of defaults and the joint distribution of defaults (\cite{fontana2021model}).
+The unconditional distribution $p_{S}(k)$ of the number of defaults $S$ becomes: